beforethesurge/beforethesurge.com/README.md

-# Website for documentation and nerd stuff
+# Documentation on Networking and Ethical Hacking